Communication privacy management theory: Relationship issues

 Many studies emphasize the use of CPM in relationships because of the concepts of disclosure and boundaries.
 Not only romantic relationships, but also friendships are a factor when thinking of CPM.
+In any relationship, it has been found that men are less willing to share their private information with others.
+It has also been found that those within the LGBTQ+ community are less likely to share their feelings with anyone.
 Disclosures in friendships have been studied because of how important friendships are to one's identity, especially at a young age.
 When a person is unable to disclose information to friends or loved ones, it can exacerbate issues because they do not feel supported.
 Thus, researchers use CPM to understand why and how private disclosures happen in friendships.
 Briefly, work on conflict and topic avoidance, considering the relational impact of privacy turbulence, students and faculty relationships, and workplace relationships have all produced useful information that opens new doors regarding CPM-based research.

 The mobile phone and its impact on romantic relationships is a good example.
-After investigating mobile phone usage rules that are negotiated by adolescents and young adults in romantic relationships, findings are that the negotiation of rules is a crucial part of young adult relationships while enhancing trust and fostering harmony were important factors in the rule development process.
+After investigating mobile phone usage rules that are negotiated by adolescents and young adults in romantic relationships, findings show that the negotiation of rules is a crucial part of young adult relationships while enhancing trust and fostering harmony are important factors in the rule development process.

 CPM also appears in the friendship.
 The study intended to addresses the issue of whether personal traits and predispositions can predict the tendencies to either reveal or conceal secrets shared in confidence by a best friend suggested that a combination of several traits could successfully distinguish those who revealed secrets from those who did not.
 Significant discriminators included tendency to gossip and depth of disclosure.
 Implications of the study and suggestions for future research are discussed.

 Although privacy violations can be uncomfortable and disruptive, they have the potential for positive outcomes in relationships if addressed.
 Using CPM theory as a framework, a study surveyed a community sample of 273 adults to examine their retrospective accounts of privacy violations in personal relationships.
 Results showed that less than half of the sample offered explicit rules for information management, and the majority of participants blamed the confidant for the privacy turbulence.
 Findings indicated that people often do not share similar information with the violator in the future, but if they do, less than half offer explicit privacy rules during the privacy recalibration process.
 Confrontation efficacy was positively associated with initiating a conversation about the privacy turbulence and that people who engaged in privacy recalibration were more likely to report forgiveness and relational improvement and less likely to report relational damage than those individuals who did not.